h-larsson/IMAM_TDDMRG/README.md

 ## Annihilation operator
-Since charge migration happens in an ionized state, an important component of TDDMRG-CM is the application of annihilation operator to the MPS of an un-ionized state.
+Since charge migration happens in an ionized state, an important component of TDDMRG_CM is the application of annihilation operator to the MPS of an un-ionized state.
 The Python script below is an example of input file for annihilation operator task where the input MPS is the ground state MPS calculated above.
 Before creating this input file for annihilation task, make a directory under the directory of the ground state calculation previously, then create the input file under this new directory.
 ```python
 import numpy as np
 from os.path import abspath